harrycd/milling-vm/README.md

 3. Select the existing cylinders.db as the database
 4. In the control panel select to run the CSV file in NCFiles folder
 5. Check to see both 2D and 3D graphs.

+All four repositories are part of Theocharis Alexopoulos' PhD thesis.
+If you are interested in the project or would like to integrate the simulator with a machining process feel free to contact me through LinkedIn (see link under my profile).